-There are also two types of astigmatism dependant on the position of your principal meridians- regular and irregular.
+There are also two types of astigmatism depending on the position of your principal meridians- regular and irregular.

 - Regular astigmatism- your principal meridians are perpendicular to each other (90 degrees apart)

 - Irregular astigmatism- your principal meridians are not perpendicular.
-The irregular type is rare and is usually caused by some kind of an eye injury, surgery or disease.
+The irregular type is rare and is usually caused by some kind of eye injury, surgery, or disease.

 Who suffers from astigmatism?

-Studies show that astigmatism is more common in children of certain ethnicities, mainly Asian and Hispanic, while the African-American had the least.
+Studies show that astigmatism is more common in children of certain ethnicities, mainly Asian and Hispanic, while African-Americans had the least.
 On average, around 20-50% of all children will have some degree of astigmatism in one or both eyes.